-MISS LETA LIVINGSTON SULLIVAN
+PHILADELPHIA

-Miss Sullivan returned this week from Narragansett Pier with her mother, Mrs. James Francis Sullivan, and is one of the most enthusiastic devotees of the Horse Show, which she has attended every day since the opening Monday.
+MISS LETA LIVINGSTON SULLIVAN Miss Sullivan returned this week from Narragansett Pier with her mother, Mrs. James Francis Sullivan, and is one of the most enthusiastic devotees of the Horse Show, which she has attended every day since the opening Monday.

-day.
+in November

-in November.
+winter.